vermont42/ProgrammaticLayout/README.md

 The implementation of `BreedDetailVC` is similar to that of `BreedBrowseVC`, but see Part 23, Comment 3 for a discussion of the hackery involving `hide()`, `unhide()`, and `setContentOffset()`.

 Build _and_ run.
 You now have a working breed-details screen.
+Scroll to see the nifty photo-shrinking effect.

 ![Tonkinese](images/breedDetail.png "Details on the Tonkinese Breed")